8 Easy Methods To Improve Your English Language Skills

 #2 Practice with friends or family

 Regular conversations with someone who is fluent is the best way to get comfortable.
 Consider speaking in partial English with the idea of transitioning to English full-time while conversing with someone.
-If you don’t have a friend or family, there are some online groups you could join to help improve your English skills.
+If you don’t have a friend or family, there are some online groups you could join to help improve your language skills.
 These groups could either be people also learning English, or in groups specialising in gaming, music, or a similar interest of yours.

-#3 Change your phone and the pc to English
+#3 Change your phone and the PC to English

 Changing the language of something you use on a daily basis is a good way to help understand things easily in English.
 Changing the language setting on your phone and pc to English encourages you to understand what some components mean in English.
 A note though: Make sure you save the path in case you need to change it back.

 #4 Label everyday objects

 Although this is very time-consuming, labelling objects around your house with a label maker will help you remember the name of each object.
 It’s not uncommon to forget names in English especially as you tend to mind-read in your native tongue.
 Every time you use the object, read the word out loud and embed it into your memory.